cacheflowe/touchdesigner-onnx/README.md

 Notes:

 - If you're on a Windows PC, it's expected that you have an NVIDIA GPU.
 Otherwise, you can switch to the CPU version of `onnxruntime` by editing the `requirements.txt` file to use `onnxruntime` instead of `onnxruntime-gpu`, and then re-running the install script.
 The CPU version is slower, but should work on non-NVIDIA GPUs.
+- If the installation fails, your TD installation may not be in the expected location.
+You can change this in the shell script.
 - If you need to reinstall the Python modules, you can delete the `python/_local_modules` directory and re-run the install script.
 This will ensure that the modules are installed fresh.
 You'll need to quit TouchDesigner before deleting & reinstalling.

 ### The ONNX models